 Cheap hosting is often not located in the country you are targeting.
-So, if your business is in the UK, you want your website in a UK datacenter.
-If your business is in the US, you want your website in a US datacenter.
-If you operate around the world then you will want hosting with a Content Delivery Network (CDN) that has hubs around the world to serve content locally so the hosting is fast wherever your customers may be.
+So, if your business is in the UK, you want your website in a UK data center.
+If your business is in the US, you want your website in a US data centre.
+If you operate around the world then you will want to host with a Content Delivery Network (CDN) that has hubs around the world to serve content locally so the hosting is fast wherever your customers may be.

 Like most of this digital marketing and SEO game, much of this is common sense.

-Google will not refer search engine visitors to slow sites.
 We want hosting that is secure so we don’t end up being hacked.
-And we want hosting that is geographically located where our primary target audience is.
+And we want web hosting that is geographically located where our primary target audience is.